Skip to main content

 MMW 14 explores divergent paths to modernity between the mid-eighteenth century and World War I. The course examines the influence of “the West” as a hegemonic force that disrupted global connections and forged new ones, changing the social, economic, political, and ecological norms of societies worldwide.
 The course investigates how groups and individuals around the world adopted, contested, and/or resisted this influence.
 Students may not receive credit for both MMW 14 and MMW 14GS.

-MMW 15 The Contemporary Era: Conflict and Aspirations in a Globalized World, 20th-21st Century (4 credits, Spring, Summer)
+MMW 15 The Contemporary Era: Conflict and Aspirations in a Globalized World, 20th-21st Century (4 credits)

-MMW 15 explores the cultural, economic, political, and social forces that shaped the 20th and 21st century and contestations over them.
-It examines the causes and impact of the global and local conflicts and inequalities that have defined the contemporary era.
+MMW 15 explores the sociocultural, economic, and political forces that shaped the 20th and 21st century and contestations over them, with particular focus on the complex interaction between humans and the natural world.
+It examines the overlapping causes and impacts of the global and local conflicts and inequalities that have defined the contemporary era.
 The course addresses efforts to defend and expand freedom, improve quality of life, and increase transnational cooperation and communication that challenge those hierarchies that perpetuate inequality.
 The course reflects on what this recent history may mean for our collective future.
 Students may not receive credit for both MMW 15 and MMW 15GS.
+Satisfaction of the Jane Teranes Climate Change Education Requirement (JTCCER).

-MMW 122 Exploring the Modern World (Transfer Students only) (4 credits, Winter, Summer)
+MMW 122 Exploring the Modern World (Transfer Students only) (4 credits)

 MMW 122, the second of two required courses for ERC transfer students, addresses themes and topics from the modern world (from the eighteenth century to the present) and strengthens transfer students’ analytical, research, and writing skills.
 NOTE: In place of MMW 122 you may take either MMW 14GS (Global Seminar) or MMW 15GS.